Dean4President/avato-regisztracio/README.md

 ## Deployment

 Deployment is a blackbox for me.
 Definitely need to do deep research in this topic.
-Consider the using of the kubernetes, docker, kafka etc.
+Consider the using of the kubernetes, docker, kafka, terraform etc.

-Must follow best practices and principals, we need to treat this poject as it's in business environment.
+Must follow best practices and principals.
+We need to treat this poject as it's in business environment.

 The point of this project is to learn the ways of deployment and other part of a development lifecycle.

 ## Servers

 In the past we got the offer to move our Wordpress web pages to University servers.
-We would like to explore this opportunity which will enable us to do more uniqie things with our platforms as our current hosting solution creates thight barriers for us.
+We would like to explore this opportunity which will enable us to do more unique things with our platforms as our current hosting solution creates thight barriers for us.